Suno-API/Suno-API/README.md

 [中文](./README_ZH.md)

 # Good news
 I provide the Suno AI API, no deployment is required, no subscription to suno is required.
 Lower price, more convenient to use the suno API.
+No need to worry about watermarks and Captcha issues
 #### Website: https://api.bltcy.ai